fishcus/KAP-manual/en/model/data_import/rdbms_import.en.md

 `kylin.query.pushdown.runner-class-name=io.kyligence.kap.query.pushdown.PushdownRunnerSDKImpl`

-> Tips: All these configruations can be overriden in project-level
+> Tips: All these configruations except `kylin.source.jdbc.sqoop-home` can be overriden in project-level.

 After the configuration finished, start KAP, users can access RDBMS Data Source on Web UI now.